Ford Maverick Insurance Rates

 Rates are averaged for all Ford Maverick models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a condensed summary of the car insurance concepts touched on in this article.
+The following items are a brief summary of the data touched on in this article.

 Rate Tables and Charts